scc365/spec-of-ecmp-switch/README.md

       - **dpid**: The datapath ID for the mappings table desired (in full)
     - **returned fields**:
       - **mac address**: The MAC address with its associated port number
-    > 🆘 This can return an error.
+    - **error**: This can return an error.
 See the code for more details...

 For this task, expand the functionality of the given API by adding the following
 endpoints: